unifirejs/unifire/docs/core/state/README.md

 # State

-Unifire is flexible.
-You can use it as a single-store, app-wide state management system or you can create multiple stores and subscribe to them as needed throughout your application.
-Regardless of how you choose to use Unifire, each instance accepts `state` which must be an object.
+Each Unifire instance accepts `state` which must be an object.

 ```js
 const state = {